Maybe I should renamed today’s title post as “The Clash of the Titans”. Or perhaps “The Second Awakening”. Then, maybe I should just called it as “

 I think what can be said is that the key of victory for either teams are two aspects: possession and control of the midfield battle and defensive side must always be on alert.

 Not for one second should the midfielders and defenders be loose and far apart from the ball, which could lead to openings for both team to pounce (this was what cost very, very fatal to Barca last year).
 Both team have a great squad of players.
-Looking at statistics, the last matches between both sides in the competition always had the home side winning in either leg (last year, Bar
+Looking at statistics, the last matches between both sides in the competition always had the home side winning in either leg (last year, Barça won 2-1 at

 Anyway, here's a link to a trailer for the upcoming match by a certain Master Prime who posted it in one of the forums I regularly visit, Xtratime.
 For those footballing affectionados, it will surely make your heart pump blood faster than before as you're watching it (more so if you're a Chelsea or Barça fan).